 For Windows 7 to 11 and Linux

-To celebrate this important anniversary and considering the upcoming resumption of lunar missions, we have added a large number of new features in this version 8 at the level of modules, databases, textures & layers, and images.
+As usual, we have added a large number of new features in this version regarding modules, databases, textures & overlays, and images.

 We hope this will make your observations and studies of the Moon even more exciting.